Furosemide: Adverse effects

 Furosemide also can lead to gout caused by hyperuricemia.
 Hyperglycemia is also a common side effect.

 The tendency, as for all loop diuretics, to cause low serum potassium concentration (hypokalemia) has given rise to combination products, either with potassium or with the potassium-sparing diuretic amiloride (Co-amilofruse).
 Other electrolyte abnormalities that can result from furosemide use include hyponatremia, hypochloremia, hypomagnesemia, and hypocalcemia.

 In the treatment of heart failure, many studies have shown that the long-term use of furosemide can cause varying degrees of thiamine deficiency, so thiamine supplementation is also suggested.

-Furosemide is a known ototoxic agent generally causing transient hearing loss but can be permanent.
-Reported cases of furosemide-induced hearing loss appeared to be associated with rapid intravenous administration, high dosages, concomitant renal disease, and coadministration with other ototoxic medication.
-However, a recently reported longitudinal study showed that participants treated with loop diuretics over 10 years were 40% more likely to develop hearing loss and 33% more likely of progressive hearing loss compared to participants who did not use loop diuretics.
-This suggests the long-term consequences of loop diuretics on hearing could be a more significant than previously thought and further research is required in this area.
+Furosemide has been associated with ototoxicity in post-marketing reports and observational studies.
+One observational study reported that furosemide use was associated with a 40% increased likelihood of developing hearing loss and a 33% increased likelihood of progression of existing mild-to-moderate hearing loss over a 10-year period.
+However, age itself is a major risk factor for hearing loss, with the risk approximately doubling for every additional 5 years of age.
+Consequently, the magnitude of the independent risk attributable to furosemide remains uncertain.
+A 2025 pharmacovigilance study suggested that hearing disturbances associated with furosemide are relatively uncommon and may occur less frequently compared with other loop diuretics such as torsemide and bumetanide.
+Nevertheless, the study continued to demonstrate an association between furosemide and ototoxic effects, consistent with findings from earlier studies.

 Other precautions include nephrotoxicity, sulfonamide (sulfa) allergy, and increased free thyroid hormone effects with large doses.